kottesh/xcrfcs/README.md

 ## TODO

+- [ ] create a circle window
+- [ ] update the window content with some zooming effects(a.k.a slight magnification)
-- [ ] get focus to cursor on event
+- [ ] listen to cursor position, update window content move it.
 - [ ] create simple animation